laurentmuller/HighchartsBundle/resources/doc/cookbook.md

 ## Multi-axes plot

-This is a simple recipe for creating a plot with multiple y-axes, similar to [the highcharts demo](https://www.highcharts.com/demo/combo-multi-axes)
+This is a simple recipe for creating a plot with multiple y-axes, like the [highcharts demo](https://www.highcharts.com/demo/combo-multi-axes)

 ```php
 $series = [